 - Sleep changes (inability to sleep, early waking, or oversleeping)*

 - Fatigue or decreased energy almost every day*

 - Other people notice that you are restless or “slowed down” almost every day

 - Thoughts of death or suicide, or attempts at suicide

 - Wide mood swings from depression to periods of agitation and high energy

-If 5 or more of the above symptoms last for 2 weeks or longer or are severe enough to hinder normal functioning, an evaluation for clinical depression by a qualified health professional or mental health specialist is recommended.
+If 5 or more of the above symptoms last for 2 weeks or longer or are severe enough to hinder normal functioning, a person should be evaluated for clinical depression by a qualified health professional or mental health specialist.